Not Chaos, but Organized Disorder: HSE University Scientists Discover How to Achieve Superconductivity at Elevated Temperatures

-Russian physicists were able to trigger the transition of matter into a special state through correlated chaos
+Russian physicists were able to provoke the transition of matter into a special state through correlated chaos

 Superconductivity is a unique state in which materials conduct electricity without resistance or energy loss.
 Today, it is only achieved at extremely low temperatures (below −140 °C), which limits its widespread use.
 However, researchers from the Center for Quantum Metamaterials at MIEM HSE together with scientists from MIPT, MEPhI, and the Federal University of Pernambuco (Brazil) have discovered a way to overcome this barrier.

-The key breakthrough is related to managing defects — disruptions in the crystal lattice of the material.
-Instead of fighting the inevitable defects, the team proposed distributing them according to specified patterns, creating "correlated disorder."
-Professor Alexey Vagov from MIEM HSE explains:
+The key breakthrough is related to managing defects — disruptions in the crystal lattice of a material.
+Instead of fighting inevitable defects, the team proposed distributing them according to specified patterns, creating a "correlated disorder."
+Professor of MIEM HSE Alexey Vagov explains:

 Imagine a crowd of people moving chaotically in different directions — this is classical disorder.
 Now imagine the same people moving in a complex but coordinated pattern, like in a mass dance — this is what correlated chaos looks like.
 It turned out that in superconductors, such disorder leads to the fact that defects begin to contribute to superconductivity.